Writer Profile

 Tetsuya Kono

-Other : Professor, Faculty of Letters, Rikkyo University
+Professor, Rikkyo University Faculty of LettersKeio University alumni

-Have you ever heard of the terms "Philosophy for Children" or "Philosophy Cafés"?
-These refer to activities where children or adults come together to think and talk freely about philosophical themes.
-For the past ten years, I have been involved in these activities, collectively known as "philosophical dialogue."
+Have you ever heard of terms like "Philosophy for Children" or "Philosophy Cafés"?
+These are activities where children or adults come together to think and talk freely about philosophical themes.
+I have been involved in these activities, collectively known as "Philosophical Dialogue," for about ten years now.
 I travel all over the country to provide guidance on how to conduct these dialogues, and I find myself getting busier every year.
 I am also frequently invited by companies to facilitate philosophical dialogues on themes such as "What is a good product?", "What is work?", and "What is compliance?"
-When people think of philosophy, they might have an image of someone reading difficult texts late into the night and thinking alone.
-However, as those who have read Plato's "Dialogues" know, in ancient Greece, people engaged in heated discussions in the agora—the public squares and marketplaces—about themes closely tied to daily life, such as politics, life, and morality.
+When people think of philosophy, they may have an image of someone reading difficult texts late into the night and thinking alone.
+However, as those who have seen Plato's "Dialogues" know, in ancient Greece, people engaged in heated discussions in the agora (public squares or markets) on themes closely tied to daily life, such as politics, life, and morality.
 In that sense, Philosophy for Children and Philosophy Cafés are a return to the way philosophy was practiced in ancient Greece.

-Until now, many guidebooks, introductory texts, and manuals on how to conduct philosophical dialogues have been published.
-My recently published book addresses problems that emerged as major philosophical themes during these practical activities.
-"Can the ability to think be nurtured?"
-"Do emotions and thoughts conflict?"
-"How should we deal with irrational people?"
+Until now, many instructional books, introductory books, and manuals on how to conduct philosophical dialogues have been published.
+My recently published book treats the issues that emerged as major philosophical themes for me during the practical activities mentioned above as philosophical problems.
+"Can thinking skills be nurtured?"
+"Do emotions and thought conflict?"
+"How should we handle irrational people?"
 "What is the relationship between dialogue and democracy?"
-Surprisingly, these questions were themes that past philosophers did not address much, but I felt they are becoming increasingly important today, so I have attempted to discuss them.
-I believe that developing dialogue and thinking skills is a social challenge, not just one for school education.
-I would be happy if my book could contribute to this in some small way.
+Surprisingly, these questions were themes that past philosophers did not address much, but I felt they are becoming increasingly important today, so I discussed them through a process of trial and error.
+I believe that developing dialogue and thinking skills is a challenge not only for school education but for society as a whole.
+I would be honored if my book could contribute to that in some small way.

 I feel that many university personnel involved in philosophical dialogue are Keio graduates or people influenced by them.
-Perhaps the ideas of Yukichi Fukuzawa, who valued discussion through spoken language and built the Mita Enzetsukan (Public Speaking Hall), Japan's first public speaking hall, still live on here.
+Perhaps the ideas of Yukichi Fukuzawa, who valued discussion through spoken language and built the Mita Enzetsukan (Public Speaking Hall), Japan's first public speaking hall, are still alive here.

 “When People Keep Talking, They Are Not Thinking: The Philosophy of Dialogue and Thought”